About German Shepherd Dog Rescue

 This gorgeous girl is Brooke who is a Carpathian type shepherdPoor Brooke has been overlooked for far too long leaving her to spend her life in kennelsBrooke is approx 5-6 yrs old and is spayedBrooke would need to be the only doggie in the home and cannot live with small furriesCarpathian’s are extremely loyal and they generally form very firm bonds with those they live withIdeally Brooke would need a very rural home where she doesn’t have to meet another dog and could play and exercise in her own land so a small holding would be idealBrooke has so much love and devotion to give she just needs a home that understands her breedBrooke loves to play with her ball and is treat orientated which is great for trainingWe would recommend a home with no children under 12Please help us find Brooke a home she doesn’t deserve to live her life in kennelsCan you give Brooke the chance she deserves?Poor Brooke has been overlooked in kennels for a very long timeGerman Shepherd Rescue, Little Vauld, Marden Hereford HR1 3HA.German Shepherd Rescue helping rehome GSD's

-Bruno, a 2 years old female German Shepherd available for adoption from German Shepherd Dog Rescue in the UK
+Bruno, a 2 years old female German Shepherd available for adoption from German Shepherd Dog Rescue in East of England

 German Shepherd Dog Rescue